abaas-madscience/home-k8s-gitops-flux/README.md

 Welcome to the **Homelab K8S Cluster** repository!
 This guide walks you through setting up a Upstream Native Kubernetes cluster from scratch using Arch Linux, containerd, and Cilium for networking.
 The setup is tailored for a homelab environment with GitOps principles powered by Flux.

+!!
+I am moving to talos if all pans out well, so this is a temporary setup. !!

+This repository is designed for educational purposes and may not be suitable for production environments.
+It is recommended to use a minimal base Arch image for the nodes.

 ---

 ## 📋 Prerequisites